 Outreach through science education is my other passion, especially to youths in underserved communities.
 I also consider myself a public science advocate.
 I am a co-founder and past member of Making Waves, a student run organization at SDSU created to spread awareness about the marine environment to K-12 students through research and/or science based activities.
 I have been a mentor with the Native American Recruitment program at SDSU; whose goal is to promote academics in the Native community, as they have the lowest college enrollment rates in the nation.
-For the last four years, I have participated in the Learning Engineering and Design Program (LEAD), where I mentor high school girls at Elizabeth Seton High School through email about how to prepare for and survive college, how to get into research, and sharing what it’s like being a graduate student in science.
+For four years during my PhD program, I participated in the Learning Engineering and Design Program (LEAD), where I mentored high school girls at Elizabeth Seton High School through email about how to prepare for and survive college, how to get into research, and sharing what it’s like being a graduate student in science.
 I also founded the UMCP Graduate Fellowship Graduate Student Support group.
 Here, graduate students learn and offer advice about surviving graduate school.
 I acted as the lead event coordinator and mentor as well as the group meeting facilitator.

 My hobbies and interests include, but are not limited to (and not really in any order): yoga, baking, reading fantasy and science/action thriller novels, swimming, playing Dance Dance Revolution, Magic the Gathering card game, Goddess studies, neurological diversity, quantum physics, pinball, and metal concerts.
 I have participated in multiple projects; for more information about myself, and my research, please see my C.V.